Internet-of-People/iop-rs/README.md

 [layer 2 plugin](https://github.com/Internet-of-People/morpheus-ts) on top to define custom transactions managing DIDs and rights.

-Anything else that does not need public verification is not stored on ledger or anywhere publicly, with special emphasis on any user data, e.g. verifiable claims.
+Anything else that does not need public verification is not stored on the ledger or anywhere publicly, with special emphasis on any user data, e.g. verifiable claims.
 Instead, user data is shared explicitly on demand with only a specific peer.
 Shared data contains a license describing who might use it for what purpose and when the license expires.